 Trading Partner Portal: Guatemala

 The United States is the country’s largest trading partner, providing 40% of Guatemala’s imports and receiving about 35% of its exports.
-In 2017, the United States exported $6.9 billion to Guatemala, including products like petroleum & coal, food manufactures, special classification provisions, and chemicals.
-Guatemala is currently the U.S.’s 35th export destination.
-The United States imports $4 billion from Guatemala including agricultural products, apparel products, food manufactures, and primary metal manufacturing.
+In 2018, the United States exported $6.6 billion to Guatemala, including products like petroleum & coal, food manufactures, special classification provisions, and chemicals.
+Guatemala is currently the U.S.’s 37th export destination.
+The United States imports $4.2 billion from Guatemala including agricultural products, apparel products, food manufactures, and oil and gas.
 (U.S. Department of Commerce)

 U.S. – Dominican Republic – Central American Free Trade Agreement

 On August 5, 2004, the United States signed the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR) with five Central American countries (Costa Rica, El Salvador, Guatemala, Honduras, and Nicaragua) and the Dominican Republic.

 President Bush signed the US-DR/CAFTA on August 2, 2005, giving final U.S. approval of the agreement.
 This follows a vote in the U.S. House of Representatives on July 28 and the U.S. Senate on June 30, 2005.
 The governments of El Salvador, Guatemala, Nicaragua, Honduras and the Dominican Republic have implemented the agreement as of March 2007.
 Costa Rica ratified CAFTA completely in 2008.